 The site consists of three stacked rock walls built across the narrow fissure, as well as two partially walled off rock shelters or caves and a diffuse scatter of WWII-era bottles, domestic cookware and military hardware.
 The southernmost wall is built across the fissure, leaving a narrow opening on the western side that would have allowed passage of a single individual.
 This wall is collapsed and badly damaged.
 Just north of Wall 1, on the western face of the fissure, is a deep natural alcove that has been enforced with a limestone wall.
 North of Wall 1 is a second low wall which is also collapsed.
-This wall appears to have been built entirely across the fissure, a small semicircular wall is located against the eastern face of the fissure that forms a gunnery position or shelter.
+This wall appears to have been built entirely across the fissure and lacks an opening for foot traffic.
+Farther north along the fissure, a small semicircular wall is located against the eastern face of the fissure that forms a gunnery position or shelter.